Frank Wise (British politician): Early life

-Frank Wise was born on 3 July 1885 at 13 Albert Street, Bury St. Edmunds, the county town of Suffolk.
-He was the eldest of the 2 sons of Edward Wise, a game dealer and fishmonger and Ellen Clayton Wise née Joel.
-The Wise family had been East London fishmongers for at least 3 generations and the Joel family were originally from North Wales and active in the linen trade in London.
-Edward Wise, his father, died on 29 February 1888 and the two boys were brought up by their mother Ellen Wise, establishing a ladies outfitter and baby linen business in Bury St. Edmunds from the early 1890s onwards.
+Frank Wise was born on 3 July 1885 at 13 Albert Street, Bury St. Edmunds, the county town of West Suffolk.
+He was the elder of the two sons of Edward Wise, a game dealer and fishmonger, and Ellen Clayton Wise (née Joel).
+The Wise family had been East London fishmongers for at least three generations and the Joel family were originally from North Wales and active in the linen trade in London.
+Edward Wise, his father, died on 29 February 1888 and the two boys were brought up by their mother Ellen Wise, who established a ladies outfitter and baby linen business in Bury St. Edmunds from the early 1890s onwards.

-Wise attended Guildhall Feoffement School and King Edward VI School, Bury St Edmunds, winning an Exhibition Scholarship to Sidney Sussex College, Cambridge to read Mathematics.
+Wise attended Guildhall Feoffment School and King Edward VI School, Bury St Edmunds, winning an Exhibition Scholarship to Sidney Sussex College, Cambridge, to read Mathematics.
 He was a member of the Football and Athletics teams (half Blue).
 He was Second Senior Optime in the Mathematical Tripos in 1906, graduating with a B.A.
 Degree in 1906.
 He then took a second class in Part I in the Natural Sciences Tripos in 1907.